JodhwaniMadhur/coupon-manager/README.md

 <!-- License -->
 ## :warning: License

-Distributed under the no License.
-See LICENSE.txt for more information.
+Distributed under the Apache License.
+See LICENSE file for more information.